Top 5 Geothermal Attractions In Rotorua

 Covering more than 60 hectares of land on the edge of the Arikikapakapa Reserve, the site is home to the colossal Pohutu Geyser (the largest active geyser in the entire Southern Hemisphere!) and the iconic Prince of Wales Feathers, named for its visual resemblance to the emblem of the British royals.
 Don't leave without exploring the adjoining Maori Arts & Crafts centre, where wood carving classes and weaving workshops offer an insight into the native traditions of this volcanic land.

-30 minutes’ walking or 10 minutes’ driving gets visitors to the Te Puia site from the centre of Rotorua, and day passes start at $49.90 for adults and $25.00 for children.
+30 minutes walking or 10 minutes driving gets visitors to the Te Puia site from the centre of Rotorua.

 Visitors are invited to weave their way through the metamorphic hotspots here on two flat boardwalks, enjoying oodles of viewing spots as they make their way towards the Cooking Pools, where Maori tribesmen would once boil food in the water - and the dramatic Kakahi Falls, the largest of their kind in the entire Southern Hemisphere.
 Then, the adjoining Mud Bath Spa awaits, with oodles of mineral-rich sulphur pools and detoxifying clays to submerge in.